R3n3gade-ai/google-gemini-live-api-multimodal-demo/README.md

 ## Project Structure Rationale

 The project's structure follows a clear separation between frontend and backend, with modular organization within each.
-This structure was chosen to balance simplicity, maintainability, and scalability.
+This structure was chosen to balance simplicity and maintainability.

 ### Top-Level Separation